-Steps 5 to 15 of clause 6.3.2 are performed.
+Steps 9 to 23 of clause 6.3.2 are performed.

-6.27.2.3 Lossless packet transferring
+6.27.2.3 Lossless packet transfer

-To accommodate lossless MBS data packet transmission it is assumed that the sequence number is contained for each data packet of the MBS session from UPF2 (i.e. MBS Session Anchor UPF) to NG-RAN.
+To accommodate lossless MBS data packet transmission sequence number can be provided at application level for each data packet of the MBS session.
+The UE can compare sequence numbers to avoid rendering the same data twice during mobility